freealise/freealise/ar/README.md

 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)

 move audio sources in google pano, displace vertically and rotate with 3d css
-reverb for pano with semantic segmentation (convolver / delays)
+reverb for pano with semantic segmentation (convolver / delays, +csg as models)